VISmodding/VIS_Game-Boy-DMG-Color/DMGC_VIS_variant/README.md

 At this point you can finish to populate all the PCBs similarly to the MouseBitLabs DMGC.
 For the audio/USB-C connector please referr to the final part of the DMG v2 video [link](https://www.youtube.com/watch?v=zv3Ng8fEEQI&t=5s&ab_channel=V1sModding).

-Finally, all the 7 mm tatcile switches jave the same orientation.
+Finally, all the 7 mm tatcile switches have the same orientation.
 Referr to the following image for the orientation.

 ![image](images/tactiles_orientation.jpg)

+Other details can be found on the YouTube video [here](https://www.youtube.com/watch?v=p8AL-SyXEpo&t=13s&ab_channel=V1sModding).

 ## Credits